CrossRef/event-data-user-guide/docs/index.md

 Version 1.0.0 - Beta

->**UPDATE: Friday 14th July, 2017 - We're experiencing system performance issues with the Event Data Query API (Beta).
+>**UPDATE: Friday 14th July, 2017 - We are experiencing system performance issues with the Event Data Query API (Beta).
 We're working to resolve this as soon as possible.**

 ## A note about Beta